-R. S. Johnson Fine Art is celebrating over sixty-five years in Chicago.
+R. S. Johnson Fine Art is celebrating nearly seventy-five years in Chicago.
 The gallery specializes in museum quality works ranging from Old Masters to Impressionism and Modernism.
 Featured artists include – Dürer, Rembrandt, Piranesi, Goya, Cassatt, Matisse, Léger and Picasso.

 Over the decades, R. S. Johnson’s expert staff has produced more than 175 scholarly catalogs and books, ranging from Old Master prints and drawings to the art of the nineteenth and twentieth centuries.
 These publications are respected internationally for their research and art historical contributions.